-The Chair will then prepare a written deliberation statement and deliver it to the Director of Title IX and Compliance, detailing the determination, rationale, the evidence used in support of its determination, the evidence disregarded, credibility assessments, and any sanctions.
-This report typically should not exceed three (3) to five (5) pages in length and must be submitted to the Director of Title IX and Compliance within two (2) business days of the end of deliberations, unless the Director of Title IX and Compliance grants an extension.
-If an extension is granted, the Director of Title IX and Compliance will notify the Parties.
+The Chair will then prepare a written deliberation statement and deliver it to the Title IX Director, detailing the determination, rationale, the evidence used in support of its determination, the evidence disregarded, credibility assessments, and any sanctions.
+This report typically should not exceed three (3) to five (5) pages in length and must be submitted to the Title IX Director within two (2) business days of the end of deliberations, unless the Title IX Director grants an extension.
+If an extension is granted, the Title IX Director will notify the Parties.